 How to set up breakout rooms in Zoom

-Useful for larger groups, breakout rooms allows smaller teams to tackle different areas of a big project simultaneously.
+Useful for managing larger groups, breakout rooms let you split a team into smaller ones to tackle different areas of a big project simultaneously.
 For example, if you’re working on a new product launch, you can schedule a product launch meeting, and then create breakout room for the marketing team to come up with a marketing plan, the finance team to run models and make sales projections, and a third room for sales to come up with a sales strategy.

 Step 2: Click on Settings.